 When it comes to ordering, you could definitely go with a classic cheeseburger (here it’s called the Z Bunz), but the 7 specialty burgers are pretty dynamite and worth exploring.
 Try the Mercedes Bunz topped with chipotle mayo, refried beans, pepper jack cheese, a poblano pepper, an egg, and bacon.
 Or give the Bunzai a go; it’s topped with BBQ Asian pork ribs, coleslaw, and pickled jalapeño.
 Seafood, chicken, and vegan burger options are also available.

-Parking is unfortunately a very tricky business at Bunz.
-Given their downtown location, they do not offer dedicated parking.
+Parking is unfortunately a very tricky business at the downtown location of Bunz as they do not offer dedicated parking.
 The most obvious place to park is a surface lot across the street from the Embassy Suites Hotel, however at $22 to park, it is crazy pricey, so try to avoid it.
 The Rand Parking Garage is on the other side of Soledad St. from Bunz and is a more affordable option at $6/hr or $14/3hrs.
 If possible, we suggest trying to nab some street parking with digital meters for $1.80/hr.

 Housed in a 100-year-old gas station just off 281 and N. St. Mary’s is Tycoon Flats.
 The restaurant boasts a prime location north of downtown San Antonio, with an indoor dining room (the gas station part), and an outdoor, dog-friendly beer garden with lots of trees and natural shade.
 Throw in the full bar and Tycoon Flats makes for the perfect evening out with friends to enjoy one of San Antonio’s best burgers.